bayfrontmedia/bones-service-webapp/docs/events.md

 - A URL query parameter with the name defined in `webapp.locale.cookie.name`
 - The first segment of the URL request path

-Once the locale is determined, a cookie is set with a valid duration as set in the `webapp.locale.cookie.duration` config value.
+Once the locale is determined, a cookie is set with a duration as defined in the `webapp.locale.cookie.duration` config value.
 If the `webapp.locale.routes.redirect` config value is `true` and the locale does not exist as the first segment of the URL request path, the requested page will be redirected with a `302` HTTP status.